Best Apps for Expats and Global Nomads

 Wi-Fi Finder will simplify your life by identifying the closest free Wi-Fi to your current location.
 The app works by connecting to your cellular network and “calling” any nearby Wi-Fi networks.
 Travelers without cell service may have to settle for dropping by the nearest coffee shop to find Wi-Fi.

 Evernote is best described as the ultimate notebook for managing your life.
 While transferring all of your notes and files into it can take time, Evernote allows you to organize your life into folders and sub-folders such as “business”, “personal development”, and “fun”.
-In addition, a search function and tagging system helps you to easily find old notes.
+In addition, a search function and tagging system help you to easily find old notes.
 Evernote is also available as a desktop app for simplified note taking.

 3. Wunderlist: To-Do List and Tasks